tshrode37/Florida-Manatee-Mortalities/README.md

-Now, for time series with an increading or decreasing trend, we can use *Holt's Exponential Smoothing* to make short term forecasts.
+Now, for time series with an increasing or decreasing trend, we can use *Holt's Exponential Smoothing* to make short term forecasts.
 This method is similar to the simple exponential smoothing forecast method above, except both alpha and beta parameters are used.
 To use both alpha and beta parameters, we will set `gamma = FALSE`.

 ```R
 holt_manatee2 <- HoltWinters(total_manatee_ts, gamma = FALSE) # fit exponential model